-The UCITS is not subject to corporation tax, but any distributions and capital gains or losses are taxable to its unitholders.
+The UCITS is not subject to corporate tax, but any distributions and capital gains or losses are taxable to its unitholders.

-The tax system applicable to the amounts distributed by the UCITS or the unrealised or realised capital gains or losses of the UCITS depends on the tax provisions relevant to the specific situation of the investor, his/her tax residence and/or the investment jurisdiction of the UCITS.
+The tax system applicable to the amounts distributed by the UCITS or the unrealised or realised capital gains or losses of the UCITS depends on the tax provisions relevant to the specific situation of the investor, his or her tax residence and/or the UCITS's investment jurisdiction.

 Investors should contact their usual advisor in order to familiarise themselves with the terms and conditions applicable to their personal situation.